 As the demographics of the American workforce continue to change, we can expect to see a number of cultural shifts in the workplace.
 Corporate cultures have already begun to be influenced by the influx of young, pragmatic, millennials, but as we approach 2025, the year in which Millennials will make up 75 percent of the workforce, we should expect, and be prepared for a widespread change in corporate culture.

-In addition to changing corporate cultures from within, it’s also important to take note of the ways in which millennials, have, and will continue, to change the corporate landscape through their role as consumers.
+In addition to changing corporate cultures from within, it’s also important to take note of the ways in which millennials have changed, and will continue changing, the corporate landscape through their role as consumers.
 A 2013 survey found that millennials are far more concerned with corporate responsibility, and have a desire to buy from companies that are socially responsible, and support specific social issues.
 Corporations hoping to win the support of millennial consumers should take time to consider the ways in which they are active in their communities, and how committed they are to positive societal change.

 Not only do millennials believe it’s important to spend their money in a responsible way, and at companies whose values align with theirs, they have also shifted society’s views on consumerism as a whole.
 As millennials continue to become a larger portion of the economy, trends have shifted away from a glorification of consumerism, to a more reasoned approach.
 Millennials do not believe money is the key measure of success, nor do they believe that things are the key to happiness.